 The post-season has a rich history of uncommon plays, players, performances and pennant winners.
 From Buckner to Brosius there were boots, boos and blasts, to memories of Schilling, Larsen and Branca respectively winding up in pain, perfection and persecution.
 The Cinderella Florida Marlins, the Amazin’ Mets and the unstoppable Big Red Machine are commonplace in October.

 At any given moment over the next four weeks, a baseball fan will be heartbroken by a modern day Carlton Fisk, Joe Carter or Kirk Gibson or be shutout by the next Sandy Koufax, Bob Gibson or Whitey Ford.
 Then, sometimes, we get blindsided by an unexpected bomb from Bernie Carbo, Bucky Dent or Dave Henderson.

 To that end, for each unlikely heroic play or performance, there is misery waiting on the other end, the eternal lump in the pit of your stomach of coming up short.
 One out, one strike, one pitch, one moment in time that you can never get back, it plays over and over and over in your mind.
-One long, continuous loop: Gene Mauch, Mike Torrez, Bobby Cox, Donnie Moore, Mitch Williams, Bill Buckner, are you experienced?
+One long, continuous loop: Gene Mauch, Mike Torrez, Bobby Cox, Donnie Moore, Mitch Williams, Bill Buckner.

 The heart of a Met fan skips a beat at the mention of Game 6, 1986 World Series, Buckner, Mookie.
 The daydream turns dark, the mood deepens when someone makes a reference to Orel Hershiser.
 “Don’t go there,” spit one Met fan on a sports talk show.